nagonzalezf/multiformat-img-converter/README.md

 * Test images of different formats.
 * Screenshots of the software running on Windows 10.

-Standalone executable can be downloaded from https://drive.google.com/file/d/1x2GVfwfxS90wDfatE2u9yEAWA4CQ1knl/
+Standalone executable can be found inside the .zip folder: https://drive.google.com/file/d/1XMhb1YZazzJY2efEWfuVISdJjz0rPNty/